-We moved to Colorado July 2019, and spent a couple months off from work traveling and exploring our new state.
-Here is a guide of what first time visitors should see and do while in this beautiful state: a Colorado Bucket List from a Local!
+We moved to Colorado in July 2019 and spent a couple of months off from work traveling and exploring our new state.
+Here is a guide of what first-time visitors should see and do while in this beautiful state: a Colorado Bucket List from a Local!

 Since moving here, we have visited many of the popular tourist attractions, cities, parks, and restaurants.

 This guide will provide an overview of the state, so plan accordingly depending on where you will be staying during your visit!